 We’ve used 100% organic ingredients, packed in 10 grams protein boost per serving, with no sweeteners of ANY kind.
 No stevia, no monk fruit, no artificial sweeteners, no sugars at all.
 (That’s what the fruit in your smoothie is for!)

-Create your own protein boosted smoothies
+Create your own protein for smoothies

 You can take any of our smoothie recipes and add one serving of protein powder to it.
 Since plant-based protein powders are naturally earthy/nutty, they really shine a smoothie with almond milk, bananas or cacao.
-Yet Smoothie Boost Protein works in any smoothie recipe to add 10 grams of protein without any sickly sweeteners, artificial flavors or gritty texture.

 Add all ingredients below to your blender and create a protein packed smoothie that actually tastes good.